 We understand that we all exhibit behaviour, either through the way we act or the things we say.
-At St Gilbert of Sempringham CofE Primary School: -
+At St Gilbert of Sempringham CofE Primary School we recognise that all all behaviours are underpinned by feelings and experiences.

 It is important that we understand our children as individuals in order to establish and maintain positive relationships, effectively support and promote pro-social behaviour.